DimitriPalmer22/Relapse-Code-Documentation/_temp/01-19 Dimitri Todo.md

 - [x] Reset save data when pressing play
 - [x] Menu Stack (specifically for having tutorials before you enter a menu)
 - [ ] Make a different layer for wall climbing vs wall running
-- [ ] Speed threshold when trying to wall climb from the floor
+- [x] Speed threshold when trying to wall climb from the floor
+- [ ] Elevator platform script for player